Deesingh92/Savage-MMA-Gym/README.md

   ######  As a First Time Visitor, I want to easily see the studio offers, find when the classes take place (timetable) also the prices and offers:

-     - Upon entering the site, users will see the first a hero image so the users can get an idea on how the studio looks like.
+     - Upon entering the site, users will see the first a hero image so the users can get an idea of what they are potentially signing up for.

-     - Just at the botton it is a call to action offer showing the new members offer. and a button wich open a modal to Sign Up, so users can easyly click and sign to the offer.
+     - Within the hero image there is a botton called "Join Now!" a call to action offer showing the new members offer. and a button which open a modal to Sign Up, so users can easyly click and sign to the offer.
      (with futures features they will be able to made payments)

-     - After this the Users can find 2 bigs pictures with links, that guide theM to the sEction of classes and prices, and workshops, so they can find what the studio offer as a daily basics.
+     - After this the Users can find 3 images which give 3 different students of different ages and walks of life reviews of the studio, which show that the gym is univesal and open to anyone.

-     - Folloing the links there is an introduction of the teachers that works in the studio, so users know what to expect in the classes before they procced with the booking.
+     - Following the links there is an introduction of the teachers that works in the studio, so users know what to expect in the classes before they proceed with the booking.

   #####  As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content and find where the studio is located:

-    - At the top of each page the is a header with the logo and the navigation menu, wich mades easy to navigates through the four pages of the site.
+    - At the top of each page the is a header with the logo and the navigation menu, which makes it easy to navigates through the four pages of the site.

-    - At the botton of the header in the Index page, there is a call to action for first time visitors( new members offer ) and at the botton of this 2  call to action redirections links, so the users always now where to go and they don't feel trapped as they reach the bottom of the page.
+    - At the botton of the header in the Index page, there are reviews from students.

-    - At the bottom of the footer in all pages there is a link to bring back the users to the top of the page, to the nav menu, so is easy for the user to move thorugh the website to what is looking for.
+    - At the bottom of the footer there are links to the social pages of Savage Strike MMA.

-    -In the Home page the users can fin a call of action link wich get to the iframe map location at the botton of the page and also to the contact us information.
+    -In the Contact page the users can fin a call of action link wich get to the iframe map location at the botton of the page and also to the contact us information.

   ##### As a first time visitor I want to see some stories and reviews from other ussers to get to know the studio.
 I also Want to find the links to the social media to find more information about the studio and ussers thoughts and reviews and be able to determine how trasted and known the studio is: